Top things to see in Cusco

 Mass: 7AM, 6:30PM, 7:30PM (Sunday only) no tourists allowed at these times

-A little bit of a walk back to our apartment but a cool one nonetheless.
+A little bit of a walk back to the Plaza but a cool one nonetheless.

-More beautiful lighting from sunset on our terrace in the airbnb.
+More beautiful lighting on the plaza at sunset from our terrace in the airbnb.